UplinkCoder/sdc32-experimental/README.markdown

 Extract the LLVM DLL binary archive to the SDC repository, then build with `make -f Makefile.windows`.
 When running SDC, make sure `gcc`, `llc` and `opt` are available in your PATH.

-To run the tests, execute `dmd runner.d` to build the test-runner application found in `tests/`, then run it with `runner`.
+To run the tests, execute `dmd runner.d` to build the test-runner application found in `tests/`, then run it with `runner --m32`.